danistefanovic/hooka/README.md

 [david-dm-url]:https://david-dm.org/danistefanovic/hooka
 [david-dm-image]:https://david-dm.org/danistefanovic/hooka.svg

-**Hooka** is a webhook server written in Node, which allows you to easily create HTTP endpoints to trigger the execution of configured commands.
+**[Work in progress] Hooka** is a webhook server written in Node, which allows you to easily create HTTP endpoints to trigger the execution of configured commands.

 ## Installation